awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets.md

 During rotation, Secrets Manager logs events that indicate the state of rotation\.
 For more information, see [Logging AWS Secrets Manager events with AWS CloudTrail](retrieve-ct-entries.md)\.

 If any rotation step fails, Secrets Manager retries the entire rotation process multiple times\.

+When rotation is successful, the `AWSPENDING` staging label might be attached to the same version as the `AWSCURRENT` version, or it might not be attached to any version\.
+If the `AWSPENDING` staging label is present but not attached to the same version as `AWSCURRENT`, then any later invocation of rotation assumes that a previous rotation request is still in progress and returns an error\.
+When rotation is unsuccessful, the `AWSPENDING` staging label might be attached to an empty secret version\.
+For more information, see [Troubleshoot rotation](troubleshoot_rotation.md)\.

 After rotation is successful, applications that [Retrieve secrets from AWS Secrets Manager](retrieving-secrets.md) from Secrets Manager automatically get the updated credentials\.
 For more details about how each step of rotation works, see the [AWS Secrets Manager rotation function templates](reference_available-rotation-templates.md)\.